whalelephant/CertX/README.md

 ### Role of CertX

-In all use case, **CertX** acts as a proofs provider.
+In all use cases, **CertX** acts as a proofs provider.
 The proofs may be plain text or encrypted.
 **CertX** itself does not provide any recognition or list of authorities to trust etc.
 It is the verifiers' choice as to if a proof is valid / useful or not.